helgajiang/helgajiang.github.io/_portfolio/1-helgzstudio.markdown

 I surveyed brands within the online home goods space that fit the target audience.
 I particularly paid attention to branding styles, website structure, look and feel, and product offerings.

 Below are a few of the websites I surveyed, ranging from sculptors to dinnerware-makers to lamp designers:
-- Simone Bodmer-Turner
+- <a href="https://simonebodmerturner.com/" alt="Simone Bodmer-Turner" target="blank">Simone Bodmer-Turner</a>
-- Eny Lee Parker
+- <a href="https://www.enyleeparker.com/" alt="Eny Lee Parker" target="blank">Eny Lee Parker</a>
-- Pepperstone Ceramics
+- <a href="https://pepperstoneceramics.com/" alt="Pepper Stone Ceramics" target="blank">Pepper Stone Ceramics</a>
-- East Fork Pottery
+- <a href="https://www.eastfork.com/" alt="East Fork Pottery" target="blank">East Fork Pottery</a>
-- Wooj Design
+- <a href="https://wooj.design/" alt="Wooj Design" target="blank">Wooj Design</a>

-<strong>Some takeaways</strong>
+<strong>Some takeaways...</strong>

 After surveying multiple brands, I noticed a few categories with distinct visual elements:

-- <strong>Luxury</strong>: Some artist websites seem intimidating by having an elevated, luxury feel.
+- <strong>Luxury</strong>: Some websites seemed intimidating by having an elevated, luxury feel.
 Visual elements such as a monochrome colour palette (often greyscale), cinematic photography, and serif fonts create a timeless feel.
-These brands tend to target higher-paying audiences such as art collectors and homeowners, with products in the high hundreds to thousands.
+These brands tend to target higher-paying audiences such as art collectors and luxury homeowners, with products in the high hundreds to thousands.
 Simone Bodmer-Turner’s work is a great example.

 - <strong>Trendy</strong>: Other brands were more “trendy” and approachable, utilizing bright colours and eccentric typography.
 These products are in the more affordable range, with most products under $100, and target a younger audience.

-- <strong>Commercial</strong>: Others are more “commercial”, like wooj.design.
-These are items have more industrially manufactured products, but still include an artisan’s touch.
+- <strong>Commercial</strong>: Others were more “commercial”, like wooj.design.
+They sell products that are more industrially manufactured, but still include an artisan’s touch.

-I wanted something that sat between Luxury and Trendy, and avoiding Commercial, as it detracts from the handmade value of my products.
+I wanted a visual language that sat between Luxury and Trendy, and avoiding Commercial, as it detracts from the handmade value of my products.

 <h3>User Journey</h3>